Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: Search

 \subsection{Search on real LIGO data}

 To test the independent performance of our classifier, we perform a \cbc search on $8.8$ days long chunk of real data from LIGO Hanford and Livingston detectors between May $12-21$, $2019$ UTC.
 This data includes six gravitational wave candidates with $\mathrm{P}_{astro} \ge 0.5$ as listed in GWTC-2.1~\cite{gwtc2.1}.
 For estimating the sensitivity of the search, we also create an injection set whose parameters are described in Table~\ref{ch:RDL:tab:inj_testing}.
-The image data for \cwt maps were generated as described in the previous section with a stride of $0.1$ second.
-We ran a multi-\gpu inference on these images to obtain the model predictions as time-series data.
+The image data for \cwt maps were generated as described in the previous section with a stride of $0.1$ second, which translates to $\sim 5$ million images in H1 and $\sim 5.9$ million images in L1.
+The computational cost was observed to be $\sim 1$ CPU core second per image, out of which, a significant fraction came from the operation of saving the image file on the disk.
+We plan to optimise this cost in future work.
+We ran a multi-\gpu inference on these images to obtain the model predictions as time-series data (run-time $\sim 16$ hours on four NVIDIA Tesla P100 \glspl{gpu}).
 We call these predictions \Pcbc scores which correspond to how the classifier ranks the triggers for them to belong to the \cbc class.
 However, note that this is not a realistic statistical probability of the trigger belonging to the \cbc class.
 Triggers were generated using peak finding and clustering over a $1$ second window.
 Also, a lower cut-off of $10^{-5}$ was used for trigger collection.
 By dividing all the triggers by the maximum trigger value of the entire run, we normalised them to the range $[0-1]$.
 We used the \pycbc workflow for trigger collection and post-processing of these triggers for coincident analysis.
 The coincident foreground events were generated by collecting triggers that lie in a time window of $0.4$ second to conservatively collect triggers captured at an offset of $\sim 0.2$ second from the actual merger time in each detector.
 The \Pcbc data from H1 were time-shifted in $0.9$ second steps with respect to those from L1, and the same coincidence collection procedure was repeated to obtain the background events.
 We build the coincident ranking statistic as a simple multiplication of the \Pcbc values of the coincident triggers, which essentially expects the triggers to belong to the \cbc class in both detectors at the same time.
 We do not consider single detector events in this work.
 We perform injection recoveries by looking for coincident foreground events lying within $2$ seconds on either side of the injections.
 From the significance of these recovered injections, the sensitive distance for the search can be found~\cite{Usman2016}.
 The sensitive distance as a function of \far is plotted in Figure~\ref{ch:RDL:fig:search_sensitivity} for different chirp-mass bins.
 The sensitive distance at the \far of $1$ per month is found to be $140$ Mpc, $996$ Mpc and $2173$ Mpc for chirp mass bins $[1, 10]$, $[10, 40]$ and $[40, 80]$, respectively.